donny/eider/README.md

 }
 ```

 The above file specifies the number of generation that we would like to print and the cells as coordinates.
-Eider uses a board-less approach where we don't need to specify the width and height of the board.
+Eider uses an approach where we don't need to specify the width and height of the board.
 Thus, the cells' coordinates can be arbitrary.
 The first three coordinates display a vertical bar below.
 This corresponds to [`Blinker (period 2)`](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 The next four coordinates display a [tetromino pattern](http://www.math.cornell.edu/~lipa/mec/4life2.png).

 ```
 ..........